JoshDoody/joshdoody.github.io/_posts/2017-08-23-how-to-answer-job-interview-questions.md

 ---
 layout: post
-title: How to answer “Why should we hire you?” and other questions
+title: How to answer interview questions like “Why should we hire you?”
 tagline: Connecting your professional super powers to employers' desired business outcomes to get more high-quality job offers
-excerpt: How to say why you're the best candidate and answer the toughest interview questions with a straightforward, repeatable process.
+excerpt: How to confidently answer the toughest interview questions to make a good impression and stand out from other candidates.
 context: interview
-last_modified_at: 2017-10-06
+last_modified_at: 2018-08-10
 ---
 You're ready to make a change, so you throw your hat in the ring for a few opportunities that look interesting.
 You quickly get a couple of calls to set up interviews, talk to a couple of hiring managers, and...you don't hear back.